woman and man sitting at a table in an office

 A patent is issued to inventors by the Patent and Trademark Office granting them the right to a new invention.
 Patents can be granted to come up with new inventions like software programs, pharmaceutical drugs, or machinery.
 In exchange for publicly disclosing the potential new invention, companies and inventors have the ability to work on creating products and solutions without interference from competitors.

-There are three types of patents your business can choose to prohibit individuals or companies from creating, using, or selling your product:
+There are three types of patents your business can choose to help prohibit individuals or companies from creating, using, or selling your product:

 • Utility patents: Covers inventors creating machinery, appliances, software, products, or business processes